Madrasa: United States

-Common misconceptions
+Controversies and common misconceptions

 In the Arabic language, the word madrasa (مدرسه) means any educational institution, of any description, (as does the term school in American English) and does not imply a political or religious affiliation, not even one as broad as Islam in the general sense.

-Madrasas often have varied curricula.
-A large misconception is that madrasas only focused on the study of religion which is not true.
-Madrasas often included many different topics in their curriculum.
+Controversies ignited over madrassa's sole focus on valuing religious studies over other subjects such as modern science, as practiced by the Taliban.
+However, Madrasas often included many different topics in their curriculum.
 Some madrasas in India, for example, have a secularised identity.

 Although early madrasas were founded primarily to gain "knowledge of God" they also taught subjects such as mathematics and poetry.
 For example, in the Ottoman Empire, "Madrasahs had seven categories of sciences that were taught, such as: styles of writing, oral sciences like the Arabic language, grammar, rhetoric, and history and intellectual sciences, such as logic."
 This is similar to the Western world, in which the evolution of universities began with Christian cathedral schools and monastic schools.

 The Yale Center for the Study of Globalization examined bias in United States newspaper coverage of Pakistan since the September 11, 2001 attacks, and found the term has come to contain a loaded political meaning:

 When articles mentioned "madrassas," readers were led to infer that all schools so-named are anti-American, anti-Western, pro-terrorist centres having less to do with teaching basic literacy and more to do with political indoctrination.